heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 - The client will receive the response faster, especially when the client itself (browser) has cached the response.
-- The server does not need to process the request (parse the request, query the database, compose the response, etc).
+- The server does not have to process the request (parse the request, query the database, compose the response, etc).
 - The network does not have to carry the messages along the entire path between client and server.